 Former Navy Underground Headquarters

-The Former Navy Underground Headquarters is a complex of underground corridors and rooms.
+The The Former Japanese Navy Underground Headquarters is a complex of underground corridors and rooms.
 The site provides a somber look at the conditions of the Battle of Okinawa.

 Beautiful flowers in full bloom

 June showers bring beautiful flowers that reach full bloom during the rainy season.
 Check the weather report before going out to see the flowers during a sunny spell.